plblum/jivs/README.md

 ### Fluent syntax
 If you are typing in those Descriptor objects, you are probably not happy.
 Descriptor objects are meant for code that convert your business logic objects into them.

-Jivs comes with a fluent syntax to simplify the configuration work.
+Jivs comes with a fluent syntax to simplify the manual configuration work.
 Here's how the example with FirstName and LastName properties looks with this syntax.
 ```ts
 let firstNameConfig = configInput('FirstName', 'String', { label: 'First Name' })